Wall Street drifts after the Fed indicates it may still cut rates twice this year

 “I may do it.
 I may not do it,” he said.
 “I mean, nobody knows what I’m going to do.”

-The yield on the 10-year Treasury fell to 4.36% from 4.39% late Tuesday.
-The two-year Treasury yield, which more closely tracks expectations for what the Fed will do with its overnight interest rate, dropped to 3.90% from 3.94%.
+The yield on the 10-year Treasury fell to 4.38% from 4.39% late Tuesday.
+The two-year Treasury yield, which more closely tracks expectations for what the Fed will do with its overnight interest rate, dipped to 3.93% from 3.94%.

 The moves followed a mixed set of reports on the U.S. economy released earlier in the day.
 One said fewer workers applied for unemployment benefits last week, which could be an indication of fewer layoffs.
 But a second report said that homebuilders broke ground on fewer homes last month than economists expected.
 That could be a sign that higher mortgage rates are chilling the industry.